jashkenas/coffeescript/documentation/sections/let_const.md

 > It's certainly possible to accidentally blow away an outer variable within an inner scope, but (in Ruby and Python), this turns out not to be a very common problem.
 If you don't nest functions too deeply, don't introduce a lot of globals, and give things proper names, it never arises.

-> In JavaScript, having var is even more bug-prone.
-You need to use it once, and only once at the desired level.
-If you forget it you get an accidental global variable, and it can't be used as part of a larger expression.

 And here is another useful comment by jashkenas

 > And if they do clash, shadowing the variable is the wrong answer.
 It completely prevents you from making use of the original value for the remainder of the current scope.
 Shadowing doesn't fit well in languages with closures-by-default ... if you've closed over that variable, then you should always be able to refer to it.